 An Advanced Tactical Rescue team, housed at Texas Station number 17, is specially trained for unusually difficult, complex rescues, such as building collapses, water rescues, trench rescues and high-rise rescues.
 The ATR team was dispatched to New York by the federal government on September 11, 2001 to assist with rescue and recovery following the terrorist attacks.

-In 2007, the County purchased a state-of-the-art urban search-and-rescue vehicle, equipped to handle building collapses, water rescues, trench rescues and other tactical emergencies.
+The County purchased a state-of-the-art urban search-and-rescue vehicle, equipped to handle building collapses, water rescues, trench rescues and other tactical emergencies.
 The unit was purchased with federal homeland security funds and is available for deployment throughout the region.

 Besides the ATR squad, the County has swift-water teams at two volunteer companies, Kingsville and Arbutus.
-The Middle River Volunteer Rescue Company has a Dive Rescue Team, and the Bowleys Quarters Volunteer Fire Dept. has a Marine Emergency Team used for open water rescues on the Chesapeake Bay, lakes and reservoirs.
+The Middle River Volunteer Rescue Company has a Dive Rescue Team, and the Bowleys Quarters Volunteer Fire Department has a Marine Emergency Team used for open water rescues on the Chesapeake Bay, lakes and reservoirs.

 The Bowleys Quarters Volunteer Fire Department marine units video.